Changes in Guardianship

 An order appointing a guardian does not terminate the parental rights of the parents of the minor.
 A parent may file a petition seeking discharge of the guardian.
 If the guardian or any interested person opposes the parent’s petition, the court will conduct a hearing before making a determination on the parent’s petition.

 Notice of a petition to discharge must be given to the guardian and to the parents or nearest relatives of the minor.
-For requirement information, please view this Guardian page.
+For helpful information, please follow the same procedure as indicated on the Minor's Estate page.

 A guardian may voluntarily resign as the guardian of a minor by signing a statement of resignation and presenting the statement of resignation to the court.
 The court may ask the guardian to explain what arrangements will exist for the care of the minor after the guardian is discharged.
 If there is no parent or other qualified adult able and willing to care for the minor, the minor may be placed in foster care under the supervision of the Department of Children and Family Services.